nemonik/hands-on-DevOps-gen2/README.md

 **NOTE**

-- Each line indentation is a `tab` and **not** a series of `space bar` characters. `Make` will fail to execute if these tabs are converted to a series of space characters.
+- Each line indentation is a `tab` and **not** a series of `space bar` characters.
+[Make](https://www.gnu.org/software/make/) will fail to execute if these tabs are converted to a series of space characters.
+- The first letter of the `Makefile` is capitialized.

 Save the file and exit your editor.